-The following graph sets forth the daily historical performance of the RTY in the period from January 2, 2019 through the Trade Date.
+The following graph sets forth the daily historical performance of the RTY in the period from January 2, 2020 through January 24, 2025.
 We obtained this historical data from Bloomberg L.P.
 We have not independently verified the accuracy or completeness of the information obtained from Bloomberg L.P.
-The horizontal line in the graph represents the RTY's Downside Threshold of 1,569.659, which is 70% of the RTY's Initial Value of 2,242.370.
+The horizontal line in the graph represents the RTY's hypothetical Downside Threshold of 1,615.417 (rounded to three decimal places), which is 70% of the RTY's hypothetical Initial Value of 2,307.738, which was the RTY's closing level on January 24, 2025.
+The actual Initial Value and Downside Threshold will be determined on the Trade Date.